Alchiman/Gitit/PlanningDirectory.md

 ACTIVE ORDER  if theres no active order, do not render HISTORY always render
 GET '/user/orders' - get userOrderHistory(user_id), getPrices({item_id: 3, sushi combo a: 4}) <- stretch >
-POST '/user/orders' -> calls create order, calls addLineItems, and rerenders the page with active orders & history.
+POST '/user/orders' -> calls createOrder(), calls addLineItems(), and rerenders the page with active orders & history.
 Text message sends to Admin.
 POST '/user/orders/cancel' - cancelOrder(order_no), sends text msg to user and restaurant, call userGetOrderHistory to rerender the cancelled order into history, then redirect to menu in 2 seconds.

 **How placing order works**